-St. Nicholas' Day is derived from Saint Nicholas of Myra, who served as a bishop of Greece in the 4th century.
+St. Nicholas' Day is derived from Saint Nicholas of Myra, who served as a bishop in the fourth century.
 Saint Nicholas was a famously giving figure, caring for children in need, struggling families, and the ill.
-He was also known to leave surprise gifts and coins in people’s shoes throughout his lifetime — a tradition many keep up today around this time of year.
+He was also known to leave coins in people’s shoes and give surprise gifts throughout his lifetime — a tradition many keep up today around this time of year.

-In the Netherlands, the festivities kick off in the Netherlands with parades around the country, marking Saint Nicholas’s arrival from Spain.
+In the Netherlands, the festivities kick off with parades around the country, marking Saint Nicholas’ arrival from Spain.
 Called Sinterklaas [Saint Nicholas] in Dutch, nearly every town and city has an annual arrival parade, usually featuring someone dressed as Sinterklaas on a horse, boat, carriage, or even helicopter.

 A boot in front of the fireplace

-On the eve of St. Nicholas' Day, children around the world leave a shoe or a boot in front of the fireplace or the front door, hoping to wake up to it filled with gifts from Saint Nicholas.
-Not unlike the Western idea of Santa Claus leaving coal for naughty children, Saint Nicholas might leave a stick for misbehaving children.
+On the eve of St. Nicholas' Day, children leave a shoe or a boot in front of the fireplace or the front door, hoping to wake up to it filled with gifts from Saint Nicholas.
+Not unlike the idea of Santa Claus leaving coal for naughty children, Saint Nicholas might leave a stick for misbehaving children.
 There are variations of this tradition across countries, ranging from a bag of salt to a switch for parents to use as discipline.

-4. Gifts for unmarried women
+Gifts for unmarried women

 Wondering why unmarried women receive so much attention on St. Nicholas' Day?
 Saint Nicholas is viewed as a patron of more than just children and the needy — he also protected virgins.
 One story of Saint Nicholas tells how he once provided a poor man with dowries for his three daughters, ensuring they could marry well.

 Legend has it Krampus travels with Saint Nicholas, leaving coal for naughty children or — in some cases — kidnapping them in his sack.
 Another spine-chilling Krampus tradition: the Eve of Saint Nicholas' Day is Krampusnacht, or Krampus Night, in some parts of Europe.
 Krampus takes to the streets, visiting the homes of misbehaving children.
-If that doesn’t motivate you to be good this year, we don’t know what will.
+If that doesn’t motivate you to be good this year, we don’t know what will!

 There’s still time to brush up on your Dutch and celebrate Sinterklaas, or practice your German and join in on the Krampusnacht debauchery.
 Celebrate the season with a little language and culture learning with friends and family — the holiday fun begins with Mango!